Structuring a Digital Marketing Plan for Restaurants

 Step 4 - Tactics

-• Promotion – integrated online and offline marketing activities, will you be using third party platforms?
+• Promotion: Integrated online and offline marketing activities.
+Will you be using third-party platforms?

-• People – front of house, management, chefs, skills, training and knowledge.
-A customers experience with your brand should be at the forefront of everything you do.
+• People: Front of house, management, chefs, skills, training, and knowledge.
+A customer’s experience with your brand should be at the forefront of everything you do.

 Step 5 - Actions